Wave breaking in the Whitham equation: Introduction

+In recent years, the Whitham equation gathered renewed attention because of its ability to explain short wave phenomena in water.
+For instance, Ehrnstr\"om and Wahl\'en~\cite{EW16} constructed a highest and cusped, periodic traveling wave of \eqref{E:whitham}-\eqref{def:K}, where $c=c_{\rm ww}$, similarly to the limiting\footnote{Stokes conjectured that the crest of a wave of greatest possible height would exhibit a $120^\circ$ corner.
+Toland~\cite{Toland1978} made a rigorous existence proof.} Stokes wave.
+Moreover, Johnson and the author~\cite{HJ2} proved that a small amplitude and periodic traveling wave be spectrally unstable to long wavelength perturbations, provided that the wave number is greater than a critical value, similarly to the Benjamin-Feir instability\footnote{Benjamin and Feir~\cite{BF} and Whitham~\cite{Whitham-BF} discovered that a periodic traveling wave in water would be unstable to slow modulations, provided that the carrier wave number times the undisturbed fluid depth is greater than $1.363\dots$.
+Bridges and Mielke~\cite{BM1995} made a rigorous proof of spectral instability.} of a Stokes wave.

-One may expect wave breaking for \eqref{E:fKdV} in the range $0\leq \alpha\leq 1$.
-In the case of $\alpha=1$, as a matter of fact, \eqref{E:fKdV} becomes the Burgers equation, which invites wave breaking.
-It will be interesting to promote the result in Theorem~\ref{thm:2/3} to $0\leq\alpha<1$.
-Moreover one may expect global regularity (in the energy space $H^{\alpha/2}$) for \eqref{E:fKdV} in the range $\alpha>3/2$ whereas finite time blowup in the range $0<\alpha<3/2$.
-In the case of $\alpha=3/2$, observe that \eqref{E:fKdV} is $L^2$-critical.
-But recent numerical experiments in \cite{KS} indicate that the blowup scenario for $1<\alpha\leq 3/2$ be different from wave breaking.
-It will be interesting to analytically confirm blowup for \eqref{E:fKdV} in the range $0\leq \alpha<3/2$ and to elucidate the blowup scenarios.
+One may expect wave breaking in \eqref{E:fKdV} for $0\leq \alpha\leq 1$.
+As a matter of fact, in the case of $\alpha=1$, \eqref{E:fKdV} is the inviscid Burgers equation, which allows wave breaking.
+Moreover, in the case of $\alpha=0$, global-in-time weak solutions exist in $L^2(\mathbb{R})\bigcap L^\infty(\mathbb{R})$ (see \cite{BN2014}, for instance), whereas some solutions exhibit derivative blowup (see \cite{CCG2010}, for instance).
+It is interesting to extend the result of Theorem~\ref{thm:2/3} to $0<\alpha<1$.
+Furthermore, one may expect global regularity (in $H^{\alpha/2}(\mathbb{R})$) for $\alpha>3/2$ but finite time blowup for $0<\alpha<3/2$, because \eqref{E:fKdV} is $L^2$ critical in the case of $\alpha=3/2$.
+But recent numerical experiments~\cite{KS} suggest that the blowup scenario for $1<\alpha< 3/2$ be different from wave breaking.
+It is interesting to analytically confirm finite time blowup for $0\leq \alpha<3/2$, and to understand the blowup scenarios.